jessicazang/hello-world/README.md

 Hi!

-I'm Jessica and I'm learning how to code Java.
+I'm Jessica and I'm learning how to code Java!